raas-dev/artery/README.md

 ![Real-time statistics for endpoints](docs/swagger_stats.png)

-When [deployed to Azure](bicep/README.md) username and password are set in the App Service app settings and generated from branch name and commit SHA by the [Azure DevOps pipeline](devops/README.md).
+When [deployed to Azure](bicep/README.md) username and password are set in the App Service app settings and generated from the branch name and from the commit SHA by the [Azure DevOps pipeline](devops/README.md).

-In Azure, Node.js metrics are also streamed to Application Insights and logs to Log Analytics Workspace.
+In Azure, Node.js metrics are streamed to Application Insights and logs are sent to Log Analytics Workspace.

 ### Mocking APIs

-Use [Prism](https://github.com/stoplightio/prism) locally to fake APIs defined in `openapi.yaml` but not yet implemented in Express:
+Use [Prism](https://github.com/stoplightio/prism) locally to fake the APIs defined in `openapi.yaml` that are not yet implemented:

     npm run prism:mock

-Fake data is generated dynamically according to the `x-faker` property in the OpenAPI definition.
-See [Faker.js](https://github.com/marak/Faker.js#api-methods) for all kinds of test data it can be used generate.
+Fake data is generated dynamically according to the `x-faker` properties in the OpenAPI definition.
+See [Faker.js](https://github.com/marak/Faker.js#api-methods) for all different kinds of test data to generate.

 To run Prism so that the already implemented endpoints are responded by Express:

     npm run prism:proxy

-This launches the Prism server at [localhost:4010](http://localhost:4010) returning mock responses for the non-implemented endpoints according to `example`/`examples` properties in OpenAPI definition.
+Prism server is launched at [localhost:4010](http://localhost:4010), returning mock responses for the non-implemented endpoints according to `example`/`examples` properties in the OpenAPI definition (`openapi.yaml`).

-This is effective for all the routes which do not have handler set by the OpenAPI properties `operationId` and `x-eov-operation-handler`, as the Express will respond HTTP status 501 (Not Implemented) for routes that do not have handlers implemented, causing Prism to then to mock the response.
+This applies for all the routes which do not have handler set by the OpenAPI properties `operationId` and `x-eov-operation-handler`: The Express will respond HTTP status 501 (Not Implemented) for routes that do not have handlers implemented, causing Prism then to mock the response.

 ## ✨ Contributing

 [Pull requests](https://github.com/raas-dev/artery/pulls) are reviewed in GitHub.
-Deploy PRs to testing requires approval from the project admin if the person submitting the pull request is outside of the project core team.
+Deploying PRs to testing requires approval from the project admin, if the person submitting the pull request is outside the project team.

 ### Security scans

-Install [Trivy](https://trivy.dev) for your operating system to run secret, vulnerability, misconfiguration and license scans automatically on commit.
+Have [Trivy](https://trivy.dev) present in your system to run vulnerability, secret, misconfiguration and license scans automatically on commit.

 You may run the scans manually in the git working copy: